ShipSoft/FairShip/README.md

 <dl>
   <dt><code>master</code></dt>
   <dd>Main development branch.
-      All python code is <b>required to be compatible with python 2 and 3</b> until compatibility with python 2 can be dropped.</dd>
+      All python code is <b>required to be compatible with python 2 and 3</b> until compatibility with python 2 can be dropped.
+      Requires aliBuild default <code>fairship</code>.</dd>
   <dt><code>SHiP-2018</code></dt>
   <dd>Frozen branch for the CDS, kept for backward compatibility.
       Python 2 only.